athos/go-playground/README.md

 # go-playground

 This repository contains my collection of toy projects to learn Go programming language.
+It's NOT related to the official [Go Playground](https://play.golang.org/) at all.

 ## Projects